-If you’ve set your sights on earning your PMP certificate for project management, it may seem like an overwhelming undertaking due to the requirements.
+If you’ve set your sights on earning your PMP certification for project management, it may seem like an overwhelming undertaking due to the requirements.
 Of course, this is precisely why the PMP certificate holds such weight in the industry.
 Someone with this certification is a skilled project manager that has all the necessary qualifications, including adequate training and relevant credentials.

 PMP Certification and Training Requirements

 The PMP certificate has two requirements:

 Simplilearn's PMP Certification Training Course can help you meet the requirement for the 35 hours of project management education, with 36 hours of instructor-led training and 29 hours of eLearning content.
 The course also prepares you for the exam with six hands-on projects and seven simulation test papers, along with a 100 percent money-back guarantee.
 You’ll walk away with all the preparation and confidence you need to conquer the exam and earn the PMP certification.

 In addition to completing the required education and passing the exam, you’ll also need to have two to four years of project management experience.
 Depending on your level of formal education, the PMP requires a set number of hours of experience.
 With a four-year degree, you’ll need to provide 4,500 hours leading and directing projects, and without a four-year degree, you’ll need 7,500 hours, along with the 35 hours of education.

 The required 4,500 hours for someone with a four-year degree will take about two and a half years of full-time work in the field.
 If you don’t have a degree and need the 7,500 hours of experience, this will require about four years of full-time work in the area.
 Now, you might ask, “how do I get the project management experience without my PMP Certificate?”

 How to Get Project Management Experience Without a PMP?